Welcome to the Blue Jays Class!

 • Most importantly have fun and enjoy learning!

-Blue Jays will be swimming on a Monday morning, please can you make sure that your child has got their swimming kit in on that day.
+Blue Jays will be swimming on a Monday afternoon, please can you make sure that your child has got their swimming kit in on that day.

 Useful Links